lokesh-tr/gsoc24/README.md

      - Migrating `OpenInterfaceRequest` to Reference Document URLs to show Swift Generated Interfaces *(Thanks to @ahoppen & @adam-fowler for the idea)*
      - Showing Implicitly generated constructors and Synthesized code upon `Equatable`, `Hashable` and `Codable` Conformances.
-       *(Thanks to @douglas-gregor and @rintaro for pointing this out and some use cases for reference documents in their projects)*
+       *(Thanks to @douglas_gregor and @rintaro for pointing this out and some use cases for reference documents in their projects)*
      - Showing a preview of generated HTML or rendering the generated HTML from the Mustache template engine by hooking up its CLI.
        *(Thanks to @adam-fowler for his feedback on my idea)*
    - These are just few examples, and the fact that you can show various document formats based on various code generation behaviours brings a wide range of possibilities, and hence, you can bring your own idea.